gavinkou/AstroDate/README.md

  `FORMAT_JPL`     | `r Y-M-c T`       | A.D.
 2015-Nov-18.2187713 UTC
  `FORMAT_EPOCH`   | `Y M. c T`        | 2015 Nov.
 18.2187717 UTC

-…but you can use whatevr format you want with the following format codes:
+…but you can use whatever format you want using the following format codes:

 ##### Day